AND101-2024-group24/AND101-anime-recommender-app/README.md

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **suggest a list of animes to watch based on the the user preferences seleced by the user**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **suggests a list of animes to watch based on the the user preferences selected by the user**

 If we had to describe this milestone in three (3) emojis, they would be: **⚔🦾🗾**